humblelad/security-engineer-interview-questions/README.md

 19. What does aws sts get-caller-identity command result in and what is it's use?
 20. What does an Air Gap Environment mean and why is it used?
 21. What is the benefit of CIS benchmarking ?
+22. Are Kubernetes pods mutable or immutable by default ?